TACC/tissue-data-explorer/README.md

    docker pull jlabyer/hubmap-pancreas-data-explorer:{tag}
    ```

+4. Set up the blank shared volume

-4. Run the image and test it
+5. Run the image and put in the .env

    ```
    docker run -p 127.0.0.1:8050:8050 jlabyer/hubmap-pancreas-data-explorer:{tag}
    ```
+docker cp ./config_portal/.env tissue-data-explorer-config-1:app

-5. Clean up old images
+6. Clean up old images

    ```
    docker system prune -a --volumes
    ```

+7. You can back up a copy of the shared volume and put it on Docker Hub

 ## Preparing assets for display on the website
 See the `documentation` folder for more information about how to prepare optical clearing files and 3d model files for display on the website.

+## Log in credentials for configuration site
+The configuration app requires a file named `.env` in the root config app folder that contains the app secret and the credentials of authorized configuration portal users.
+See the file `.env.example` for file syntax and location.